sensein/brainkb-design-document/README.md

 - **Research Labs and Academic Institutions:** BrainKB will be an invaluable resource for teaching and research in academic contexts specializing in neuroscience research.
 It offers convenient access to integrated neuroscience data for faculty and students.

-- **Policy Makers and Healthcare Professionals:** Neurology policymakers can use BrainKB, aka the neuroscience knowledge that BrainKB hosts, to make policy decisions.
-Furthermore, healthcare professionals in neurology (or clinical neuroscience) may also use BrainKB knowledge to understand and improve neurological disease outcomes.
+- **Policy Makers:** Neurology policymakers can use the neuroscience knowledge that BrainKB hosts to make policy decisions.
+- **Healthcare Professionals:** Healthcare professionals in neurology (or clinical neuroscience) may use BrainKB knowledge to understand and improve neurological disease outcomes.

 - **Neuroscience-related Companies:** Companies specializing in developing drugs for neurological diseases can use the platform's KGs to gain insights into neurological conditions and treatments.